 To send the e-mail, youʼll use commands on the Actions menu, from either the Customer or the Transaction list.

-Every e-mail address consists of a domain name (e.g., activeclubsolutions.com) and a specific mailbox name in that domain (e.g., support). Λctiv8 Manager provides the commands Validate Domain and Validate Mailbox, which you can use to verify both components of a customerʼs e-mail address.
+Every e-mail address consists of a domain name (e.g., activeclubsolutions.net) and a specific mailbox name in that domain (e.g., support). Λctiv8 Manager provides the commands Validate Domain and Validate Mailbox, which you can use to verify both components of a customerʼs e-mail address.
 Although mailbox names canʼt always be verified, the validity of a domain name is reliable.
 You can verify this component of a customerʼs e-mail address with the Email Address Domain command.

 To validate customersʼ e-mail addresses:

 In the Customer list, search for and select the customers whose addresses you want to validate.
 (For a club release, use the saved search 'All Active Members.')

 From the Actions menu, choose Validation : Email Address Domain.

 Manager validates the customersʼ addresses and notifies you by e-mail when it has finished.

 Check the Status columns for Domain 1 and Domain 2 for messages reporting the results of the check.

 The system can validate two addresses per customer; it reads them (separated by a semicolon) from the Email Address field of the Customer record.

 Manager validates e-mail addresses using the “Email Domain” and “Email Mailbox” jobs.
 The results of the check appear in the Customer listʼs Status columns, and the associated Domain and Mailbox columns give details that can be used to diagnose and correct the problem.